 Note that this is not the old Observatory in the center of Leiden.

 There are regular buses from the Leiden Centraal station, buses 43 (direction Den Haag) or bus 57 (direction Nieuw Vennep).
 These take around 7 minutes.
 Please see the link below for more specific details if you will be coming by bus.

 Instructions on how to get to Leiden Observatory, including transportation from Schiphol Airport, can be found here:

 And a site map can be found here:

 Note these specify the route to the Lorentz Center, which is in the forward leaning building in the photo.
 Leiden Observatory and Allegro offices are located on the 4th and 5th floor of that same building.
 The event will be held in the joining taller building – The Huygens building.

 -Directions inside the building:

-The event will be held in the Huygens Building (HL), room HL 414.
+The event will be held on the 4th floor of the Huygens Building (HL), room HL 414.
 The Colloquium will be held in De Sitter Zaal in the Oort Building.
 Lunch will be provided in the canteen of the Gorlaeus Building.